-I. D. Cards
+I.D.
+Cards

-Student identification cards are issued by the office of the Vice President for Student Services at the time of the first registration.
-The I. D. Card may be replaced for \$5.00.
-The I. D. Card should be carried at all times; it is used whenever identification is necessary, such as in the library to check out materials.
-Students carrying thesis registration into a second semester need to contact the Graduate Studies Office for verification of their continued enrollment.
+Student identification cards are issued by the Student Life Office, Room 1001, at the time of the first registration.
+The I.D.
+Card may be replaced for \$5.00.
+The I.D.
+Card should be carried at all times; it is used whenever identification is necessary, such as in the library to check out materials.
+Students carrying thesis registration into a second semester need to contact the Graduate Studies Office for verification of their continued enrollment in order to preserve their library privileges.